-- TSA is requiring that POS Vendors utilize ACH payments. - Completed forms can be emailed to ewright@thesenioralliance.org - When filling out the ACH form, please be sure that the routing number and account numbers are filled out correctly. - If an account number is entered wrong on the form, TSA is not responsible for missing payments. - ACH forms can be found on the website: https://thesenioralliance.org/tsa-providers/
+- TSA requires that Vendors utilize ACH payments. - If vendors need to change ACH payment information they can submit a Vendor Payment Authorization Form.
+Please be sure that the routing number and account number are filled out correctly.
+If an account number is entered incorrectly on the form, TSA is not responsible for missing payments. - Vendor Payment Authorization Forms can be found on the website: https://thesenioralliance.org/providers/purchase-of- service-vendors/ - Completed forms can be emailed to ewright@thesenioralliance.org